cp-psource/bonips/readme.txt

 == Description ==

-boniPRESS is an adaptive points management system that lets you build a broad range of point related applications for your WordPress powered website.
+boniPS is an adaptive points management system that lets you build a broad range of point related applications for your WordPress powered website.
-Store reward systems, community leaderboards, online banking or monetizing your websites content, are a few examples of the ways boniPRESS is used.
+Store reward systems, community leaderboards, online banking or monetizing your websites content, are a few examples of the ways boniPS is used.

 == Mehr PSOURCE ==